Industrial Shredders

 As the name suggests, this type of shredder has a single, solid shaft with rotary blades.
 In this design, material is typically fed through a hopper and pushed towards the rotating shaft by a hydraulic ram.
 The rotating shaft then shreds the material into smaller pieces that can pass through a screen with specific hole sizes, determining the final particle size.

 Its primary advantage is that it can process a wide variety of materials, including plastics, wood, rubber, and textiles.
-You can find single-shaft shredders in plastic recycling, wood processing, rubber and tire shredding, and textile waste applications.
+You can find single-shafted shredders in plastic recycling, wood processing, rubber and tire shredding, and textile waste applications.

 wipes-ready-flushable-wipes-solution-jwc

 Quad-shafts have four intermeshing shafts fitted with cutting blades.
 The blades on the shafts rotate to pull in and shear the material, creating a consistent shredding action.
-The four-shaft design makes it well-suited for heavy-duty shredding applications, especially for high-security documents or difficult materials that may otherwise jam or clog in single- or dual-shaft shredders.
+The four-shaft design makes it well-suited for heavy-duty shredding applications, especially for high-security documents or difficult materials that may otherwise jam or clog in single- or dual-shafted shredders.

 Cutting Technique/Cutter Mechanism